AmpersandTarski/Ampersand/docs/the-language-ampersand/syntactical-conventions/README.md

-# Syntactical Conventions
+# Syntax

+## Purpose

+This page is meant as a reference for syntactical details and conventions, reserved words, etc.

 To keep this chapter as readable as possible, we have chosen to omit some details that are irrelevant for practically all &-modelers.
 In the very rare case that these technicalities are of interest, the reader could have a look in [the sourcecode of the parser](https://github.com/AmpersandTarski/Ampersand/blob/master/src/Ampersand/Input/ADL1/Parser.hs), where all EBNF statements are in comments.

-## Purpose
+## Syntactical Conventions

-This page is meant as a reference for syntactical details and conventions, reserved words, etc.

-## Learning the syntax

-The most effective way to learn Ampersand's syntax is to copy from existing scripts.
-This is learning by examples.
-This reference chapter is suitable to check things, and less suitable for learning.

 ## Symbols

 Ampersand has _reserved words_, such as `RELATION`, `CONTEXT`, `CONTAINS`.
 All reserved words are written in capital letters.
 They are introduced on the fly.
-You will find an exhaustive list of reserved words at the end of this page.
+You will find an exhaustive list of reserved words [here](## List of reserved words).

 Untyped atoms are written between double quotes, e.g. `"Peter"` or `"KD-686-D"`.
 If you want to introduce a double quote inside an atom, escape it with a backslash, e.g. `"the symbol \" is called double quote"`.
 Numeric atoms always start with a digit, e.g. `4711` or `75.88E3`.
 The boolean atoms are `TRUE` and `FALSE`.
 Dates and timestamps follow the Excel-syntax, e.g. ???
 The atom `_SESSION` indicates the current user session, and is an instance of concept `SESSION`.
 It is used in services.

 Brackets must always match.
 For terms, we use round brackets `(` and `)`.
 For populations and services we use square brackets `[` and `]`.

-Constructs that contain ampersand statements are contexts and patterns.
+Constructs that contain Ampersand statements are contexts and patterns.
 They always come in pairs: `PATTERN` and `ENDPATTERN`, and `CONTEXT` and `ENDCONTEXT`.

 White space characters \(spaces, tabs, CRLF\) are meaningless.
 You can use them freely to layout your script in a way that helps you to recognize its structure.